Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

  <li>ReSTIR GI Temporal M Cap - Similar to Update Rate, and goes hand in hand and should be used together with it, 12 is an acceptable midpoint, and 0 allows it to accumulate forever(produces much cleaner image  but doesnt react to lighting or object changes)</li>
  <li>Use ReSTIR GI Spatial - Allows samples to draw from neighbors to try and find a better path</li>
  <li>ReSTIR GI Spatial Sample Count - The number of neighbors a sample is allowed to sample</li>
- <li>Enable Spatial Stabalizer - Allows low sample count samples to be re-fed into temporal, useful if you have a fast moving object, reduces trailing noise by a lot, but can introduce some artifacts</li>
+ <li>Enable Spatial Stabalizer - Allows low sample count samples to be re-fed into temporal, useful if you have a fast moving object, reduces trailing noise by a lot, but can introduce artifacts</li>
  </ul>

- ## Materials
+ ## Materials(RayTracingObject script)
  <ul>
-  <li>Emission - Pretty self explanatory, the higher it is, the bright the object is(and the higher chance it will be sampled for NEE)</li>
-  <li>Emission Color - Only used for emission masks, if you have an emission mask, make this non-zero to color the emission from the mask, otherwise keep it at 0</li>
-  <li>Roughness - Applys to Conductors, Dielectrics, glossy, Diffuse Transmission, and plastics - Higher roughness makes objects more rough, but in Diffuse Transmission it basically represents how clear the material is</li>
-  <li>Eta - For Conductors it changes the color of reflected light, but inverted, but for Dielectrics, only the x component is used, and that X component is the Dielectrics IOR(Index of Refraction, with 1 being air), and for Subsurface Scattering, it is used the same as for conductors, and the same for Plastic materials</li>
-  <li>Base Color - So this will be automatically set to whatever the material of the objects color is, and it will also be overridden by textures, but its there so you can manually change it, works for all material types</li>
+  <li>Material Options - Select your type of material you want</li>
+  <li>BaseColor - If theres no Albedo Texture, this is the color the object will be</li>
+  <li>Emission - The emittance of an object</li>
+  <li>Emission Color - Changes the color of emissive objects, most useful when you have an emission mask on an object</li>
+  <li>Roughness - Roughness of the object</li>
+  <li>IOR - Index of Refraction of an object</li>
+  <li>Metallic - How metallic an object is.
+Affects only Disney BSDF</li>
+  <li>Specular Tint - Affects color of specular materials.
+Affects only Disney BSDF</li>
+  <li>Sheen - Adds Sheen to objects.
+Affects only Disney BSDF</li>
+  <li>SheenTint - Allows you to choose if an objects sheen is white or is that objects base color.
+Affects only Disney BSDF</li>
+  <li>ClearCoat - Adds a Clearcoat effect to the object.
+Affects only Disney BSDF</li>
+  <li>ClearCoatGloss - Influences the Clearcoat.
+Affects only Disney BSDF</li>
+  <li>Anisotropic - Makes the material(mostly metallic) anisotropic.
+Affects only Disney BSDF</li>
+  <li>Flatness - Affects Thin objects.
+Affects only Disney BSDF</li>
+  <li>DiffTrans - Makes an object Diffuse but Transmissive(transluscent).
+Affects only Disney BSDF</li>
+  <li>SpecTrans - Makes an object more or less like glass.
+Affects only Disney BSDF(Play with the IOR for this)</li>
+  <li>Thin - Marks an object as thing so it can be better handled by the BSDF.
+Affects only Disney BSDF</li>
 </ul>

 # Sample Images(Taken from various stages of development)